 "Fine," I sighed, knowing she would pester me for hours if I didn't surrender now, "Sirius asked her to be his girlfriend.
 Freaked her out, the git.
 She still hasn't given him an answer."

 "Really?" her face lit up, "that's so cute!"

 "Is it?"
 I arched an eyebrow at her.

 "Of course it is!
 Sirius hasn't ever asked anyone to be his girlfriend before."

 "I'm not joking," she said defensively, "he must be really interested in her.
-Haven't you noticed he hasn't dated anyone at all since we got back to school?"
+Haven't you noticed he hasn't dated anyone at all our entire sixth year so far?"